RAID log: Track risks, assumptions, issues & decisions

 Fast cataloging

-One of the major benefits of using a RAID log is the ability to catalog important information quickly in one central place.
+One of the major benefits of using a RAID log is the ability to quickly catalog important information in a single central place.
 As soon as an issue occurs or a decision is made, a project manager can quickly jot down that action in the corresponding section of the RAID log.

 Documentation for future changes

 Your team should document the processes and decisions made as your project progresses.
 That way, the changes you make during your current project can help inform decisions on future projects.
-In that way, RAID logs can help you learn and utilize your experience for future challenges.
+RAID logs help you learn and apply your experience to future challenges.

 Read: How to capture lessons learned in project management